15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/malelivingspace/comments/15qw5cd/26m_need_tips_for_my_small_apt_living_room_what/

-Vertical space often goes unused in small living rooms.
-This apartment maximizes every available inch, including the walls and corners for plant display.
+This apartment maximizes every available inch, including walls and corners for plant display, and it looks fantastic.

 What really distinguishes this space is the creative plant placement.
 A hanging planter near the window, plants on stands of different heights, climbing vines on the walls.
-The corner features what appears to be a vintage wheel hung as art, with plants arranged around it.
-This layered approach to greenery creates depth and interest.
+The corner features what looks like a vintage wheel hung as art with plants arranged around it.

 Comparing Styles: Finding Your Small Living Room Approach